 B for Bridges

 History in Scotland is everywhere.
 Visit the Packhorse Bridge in Carrbridge – 300 years old and often referred to as the Coffin Bridge.
 I would not like to walk over it now, let alone with a coffin.
-Between Culloden and Carrbridge you have Dulsie Bridge – built-in 1755 as part of General Wade’s Military Roads connecting Braemar to Fort George.
+Between Culloden and Carrbridge you have Dulsie Bridge – built in 1755 as part of General Wade’s Military Roads connecting Braemar to Fort George.
 It is a superb place to appreciate the deep gorges of the River Findhorn.
 And then there is the famous Craigellachie Bridge the oldest surviving cast-iron bridge in Scotland built by architect Thomas Telford 200 years ago.

 I hope this has helped give you a few ideas, it is quite possible to do several of these activities in one day as they are all quite close together.
-My previous blog Things to in Moray Beginning with A covers things to in Moray with an A and I will be adding more activities every month.
-If you are planning a trip to Scotland and need help and advice on what to see please feel free to contact us.
+My previous blog Things to in Moray Beginning with A covers Things to in Moray with an A and I add more activities every month.